shabin5785/docker-learnings/Readme_3.md

 as we have only one node as of now the above one creates a service wiht one replica service command will create the container and name it based on service name and take care of configuring it.

+"docker service upate <service id> -replica 3" will update the above service (based on id) to have 3 replicas.